NCSO investigating the burglary of three churches | Newberry Observer

-POMARIA — The Newberry County Sheriff’s Office is seeking assistance to solve three burglaries to churches located in the Pomaria section of Newberry County.
+POMARIA — The Newberry County Sheriff’s Office is seeking assistance to solve three burglaries to churches, Bethlehem Lutheran Church, Morris Chapel and St. James A.M.E church, located in the Pomaria section of Newberry County.

 There is no description of the suspect(s) or vehicle at this time.